klinecharts/KLineChart/docs/en/technical-indicator.md

-## Custom technical indicator
+## Technical indicator template
-To complete a custom technical indicator, you only need to generate a technical indicator information, and then add it globally through `extension.addTechnicalIndicator`, or add it for a single chart instance through the chart instance method `addCustomTechnicalIndicator`.
+To complete a technical indicator template, you only need to generate a technical indicator information, and then add it globally through `extension.addTechnicalIndicatorTemplate`, or add it for a single chart instance through the chart instance method `addTechnicalIndicatorTemplate`.
 Adding to the chart can be used like the built-in technical indicators.
 ### Property description
 #### Technical indicator information
 ```javascript